 Certainly better than when your high-school AP Physics teacher calls you, “Ray Hematoma.”
 That man may not have been my buddy.

-I’m pleased to share it with you.
-I hope you enjoy it.
+I’m pleased to share it with you and hope you enjoy it.

 Ray Hemachandra: The enduring emphasis today on the law of attraction is predominantly about material wealth.
 What are the consequences of that kind of skew to this teaching?